Epic Collapse

 And so what’s emerging as the building blocks for professional success today are management teams who can work with a new set rules that have imposed themselves (or been imposed by others) on the old order of things,

-Yesterday (March 12) Trump spoke at the quarterly meeting of the Business Roundtable.
+In March, Trump spoke at the quarterly meeting of the Business Roundtable.
 This is how Reuters covered things (Trump defends tariffs before corporate America as stocks sell off):

 “U.S. President Donald Trump defended his use of tariffs and said they could multiply as he met on Tuesday with the CEOs of America’s biggest companies, many of whom have watched their market value crater over recession and inflation fears.